L – Arginine

 Uses

 - Chest pain (angina).
-Taking L-arginine seems to decrease symptoms and improve exercise tolerance and quality of life in people with angina.
+Taking L-arginine seems to decrease concerns and improve exercise tolerance and quality of life in people with angina.
 However, L-arginine does not seem to help widen the blood vessels that are narrowed in angina.

 Recommended Dosing